FlyingFathead/dvr-yolov8-detection/README.md

   - Set `use_webcam` to `true`.
   - Set `webcam_index` to your desired webcam index.

+### Configuration

+#### Running Headless / As A Web Server

+Due to Docker being a popular install option, you can run the program headless and with a `Flask` based mini-web server included.
+Compared to the regular GUI verison, there is likely a small framerate dip and latency in the output, but other than that, the functionality is not too far off from the GUI variant.

+In headless Docker installs, make sure that `headless` and `enable_webserver` are both set to `true`.

-### Program Configuration
+#### Editing Program Configuration

-Configure various parameters by editing the `config.ini` file.
+You can configure the program's parameters by editing the `config.ini` file.
 This allows you to set program parameters such as the input source, input stream address, output directory, confidence threshold, model variant, stream URL, and more.

-### Example NGINX Configuration
+### (For RTMP Sources) Example NGINX Configuration

 An example NGINX configuration is provided in `example-nginx.conf`.
 This config sets up an RTMP server that listens on `127.0.0.1:1935` and allows local clients to publish and play streams.

-### RTMP Loopback Script
+### (For RTMP Sources) RTMP Loopback Script

 To stream and process the video in real-time, use the `ffmpeg_video_stream_loopback.sh` script.
 Ensure your streaming client (e.g., OBS Studio) is set to stream to `rtmp://127.0.0.1:1935/live`.

-### Windows Users / Platform-Agnostic Loopback for RTMP
+### (For RTMP Sources) Windows Users / Platform-Agnostic Loopback for RTMP

 Use the `utils/loopback_test_unit_ffmpeg-python.py` script to set up a loopback for your RTMP stream.